AndrewSRea/My_Learning_Port_II/Django/Django_App_Part_3/README.md

 <hr>

-:attention: **Attention**: It's strange that the Django documentation would refer to using "normal" HTML documentation above, when Django has its own [template language](https://docs.djangoproject.com/en/4.0/ref/templates/language/) for creating HTML templates.
+:exclamation: **Attention**: It's strange that the Django documentation would refer to using "normal" HTML documentation above, when Django has its own [template language](https://docs.djangoproject.com/en/4.0/ref/templates/language/) for creating HTML templates.

 <hr>